ElzevanderWerf/LoLa/ImprovementsReport.md

 3.	`PropLatex.gf`) *\even { 2 }* translates to *2 is even* (`PAtom (APred1  Even (IInt 2)`) AND *2 is not even* (`PNegAtom (APred1 Even (IInt 2))`).
 This happened because of wrong code in the `slash` operation (3rd case of the overload).
 New code:

 			slash : Str -> Bool => Str = \f -> table {True => "\\" + f ; False => top (prefix 3 "\\sim" (constant ("\\" + f)))} ;
+4.  `TransProp.hs`) The function `iAtom` did not have an exhaustive list of patterns.
+I added the following line for the last case (TODO correct?):

+            _ -> GPAtom a

 ## New Language
 As an exercise, to get more acquainted with GF, I added the Dutch language to the application grammar: file `PropDut.gf`.
 TODO improve (er gaat volgens mij is mis met de zinsvolgorde in als-dan zinnen)